BLOG

 How does DAO Governance work, and how to launch one?

-As DeFi and NFT communities grow enormously in size, how to govern decentralized protocols takes on added importance.
-Over the next few years, one of the most immediate challenges facing these communities is to figure out governance — the act of managing collective decision-making to optimize funds and operations.
+As DeFi and NFT communities grow enormously, how to govern decentralized protocols takes on added importance.
+Over the next few years, one of these communities’ most immediate challenges is to figure out governance — managing collective decision-making to optimize funds and operations.
 At this point, DAO governance models will help sustain a novel governance model that can aid decentralization.

 In this article, we will help you gain better insight into what DAOs are, how DAO governance works, and how it can facilitate better governance models in decentralized finance: